Isangeles/burnsh/README.md

 ```
   ./burnsh
 ```

 ## Commands
-To run Burn or bsh command use '$' character as prefix.
+To run Burn or Burn Shell command use '$' character as prefix.
 Without prefix, command will be treated as text and printed to out or sent to active player chat channel if game was started.